sreenithibalasu/CoNLL_NER/README.md

 - **Corresponding File**: `training.py` --> `train_model` function
 - The models I've trained include `Random Forest`, `Naive Bayes` and a `Gradient Boosting Machine`
 - The models were trained on the vector representation of tokens and the ground truth labels
+- I've chosen to work with two ensemble models - Random Forest and Gradient Boosting Machine
+- A classification report was constructed for each of the models

 ### Results